14 April 2020

 Profhilo hydrates and bioremodels the skin by increasing the amounts of collagen and elastin in the skin.
 Stem cells in the skin are also activated by Profhilo.
 On the other hand, the polynucleotides in Rejuran Healer stimulate tissue repair, build collagen and reduce inflammation in the skin.

 The injection techniques, treatment protocol and prices also differ for Profhilo vs Rejuran Healer.
 Profhilo is injected over 5 injection points on each side of the face and neck.
 Rejuran Healer is injected over more points over the face and neck; and it can be injected using an injector gun or manually with a needle.
 The recommended injection intervals are 1 month apart for the first 2 months for Profhilo followed by maintenance.
 For Rejuran Healer, the recommended injection intervals are one month apart for the first 3 months followed by maintenance.

-If you are in doubt about whether Profhilo vs Rejuran Healer is better for you; speak to your doctor about your concerns to know which is best for you.
+My blogpost Profhilo vs Rejuran vs Skinboosters: Injectable Moisturisers Explained will discuss the differences in effects and treatment protocols in greater detail.
+If you are still in doubt about whether Profhilo vs Rejuran Healer is better for you; speak to your doctor about your concerns to know which is best for you.

 Both injectables contain hyaluronic acid and hydrate the skin.
 Profhilo has the additional advantage of bioremodelling the skin i.e. form 4 types of collagen and elastin; and proliferate adipocytes (fat) stem cells.